Parent/subtask: calculation of estimated hours

 But in general, with such arithmetic we're losing hours.
 Each task which has subtask should make a sum of it's own estimation hours with all hours that defined in his subtasks, not round to hours in subtasks.

-#5 Updated by Heiko Robert almost 4 years ago
+#5 Updated by Heiko Robert over 7 years ago

 - if a ticket becomes a parent task, estimated time on the parent ticket is replaced with the sum of all subtasks (old value of estimated time is lost!)